nootfly/Algorithms/trie-data-structure.md

 # Trie

 The word trie comes from retrieval.
 A trie (pronounced "try") is a tree-based data structure, which is used for efficient retrieval of a key in a large data-set of strings.
 Tries are also known as radix trees or prefix trees.
-FIND, INSERT AND DELETE operations are effient
+Time complexity of a Trie data structure for insertion/deletion/search operation is just O(n) where n is key length.

 * Store Characters in nodes (not keys)